dennisXZX/web-developer-notes/Node.js.md

 #### File System Module

-The `fs` module contains both synchronous and asynchronous methods, however, we should always use the asyn ones in our app.
+The `fs` module contains both synchronous and asynchronous methods to deal with files, however, we should always use the asyn ones in our app.
 The asyn methods usually take a callback function, which will be executed when the file operation is done.

 ```js
 const fs = require('fs');